 So if you’re dying for a packet of salt and vinegar flavored crisps, here’s one place to go.
 I will unashamedly admit to a continuing addiction to Branston pickle that has lasted over 25 years in Austria thanks to Bobby’s excellent service.

-If you’re actually living in Vienna, check out the noticeboard near the entrance.
-The pinned notices are a good source for finding various English-speaking groups and activities, whether you’re pining for the company of your fellow countryfolk or just looking for an English-language playgroup for the kids.
+If you actually live in Vienna, check out the noticeboard near the entrance.
+The pinned notices may help you find various English-speaking groups and activities, whether you’re pining for the company of your fellow countryfolk or just looking for an English-language playgroup for the kids.

 How to get to Bobby’s